NIGMS/NIGMS-Sandbox/docs/AWS-Batch-Setup.md

 - Attach following policies to your SageMaker notebook instance:

 ![](../images/batch-policis.PNG)
-## **1-Creating a Compute Environment**
+#### **1-Creating a Compute Environment**

 Naviate to **'AWS Batch'** in the console.
 Within AWS Batch on the left side menu navigate to **'Compute environments'**, select **'Create'**.
-For this tutorial we will be working with "Fargate".
+For this tutorial we will be working with EC2, select 'EC2'.
+- Select \"Managed\" for Orchestration type.
 - Enter a name for your compute environment
 - Under service role select "AWSServiceRoleForBatch"
+- Under Instance role select "AWSServiceRoleForBatch"
 - Click 'Next'

 ![](../images/batch-compute1.PNG)

-We have set vCPUs to its maximum in the image below.
+We have set the fields in the image below to default.
 Click Next.

 ![](../images/batch-compute2.PNG)